Andrew Wirth

-In March 2020, Wirth joined NEOM, a giga project in The Kingdom of Saudi Arabia, as the CEO Mountain Region.
-NEOM was announced by Saudi Crown Prince Mohammed bin Salman in 2017.
-The project has been the subject of a number of controversies including bin Salman's implication in the Assassination of Jamal Khashoggi in 2018, and the 2020 attempt to evict the Howeitat Tribe from their historic homeland to make way for the development of Neom.
+In 2020, Wirth worked as chief executive on NEOM, a megaproject by the authoritarian government in Saudi Arabia.
+NEOM has been the subject of a number of controversies including Saudi ruler bin Salman's implication in the Assassination of Jamal Khashoggi in 2018, and the 2020 attempt to evict the Howeitat Tribe from their historic homeland to make way for the development of Neom.
+Wirth resigned in 2022 over disagreements with NEOM CEO Nadhmi Al-Nasr.

 Early life and education

 Andy Wirth was born in Neubrucke, West Germany on 25 July 1963.

 Wirth has a Bachelor of Science degree from Colorado State University and attended Edinburgh University in Scotland.

-Wirth worked as a backcountry ranger for the Rocky Mountain National Parks and a wilderness ranger in the San Pedro Parks Wilderness Area.
-He was also a member of the Hot Shot Wild Land Fire Crew based out of Northern New Mexico.